ceneezer/Tet-craft/README.md

 Share with friends and chat - non-destructively.

 This Game/Simulator attempts to improve upon minecraft by using tetragrams.
-Intending to simulate mollecular bonding of FeO4, Magnitite, likely responcible for the complexity we call life (suggesting God's most primitive rules are very basic indeed).
+Intending to simulate molecular bonding of FeO4, Magnetite, likely responsible for the complexity we call life (suggesting God's most primitive rules are very basic indeed).
 But gamified....
 Tech-tree/Adventure/Translation needing further implementation (check branches, I'm done with it).
 These Kleinverses are ever complexifying - eventually they will live!

 V1.0 was a working prototype, V2.0 Was a solid foundation, V2.1 Optimized it, allowing for over 5K tets on an old machine.
 (16G no video card 6 core - min requirements probably a 386 or so? maybe even a 286 if you can replace python or transcribe to BASIC/Assembly - ahhh, the good old days :D)

 You can Chat remotely with friends through unlimited, unrestricted (and unsecured - white/blacklists needed) WAN connectivity and grow your universe from three basic facts into infinite complexity (only restricted by hardware - time, memory and storage for saves).

 The environment is a 4 or Tetra-Sphere, which maps a Klien bottles topology, in which top and bottom link through left and right to create the illusion of a circle.
-Behind you is you, in the past, blue-shifted or red-shifted as you scale time - infinitly ahead is a singularity, growing and shrinnking likewise.
+Behind you is you, in the past, blue-shifted or red-shifted as you scale time - infinitely ahead is a singularity, growing and shrinking likewise.

 In these Kleinverses, each new fact misunderstood creates a new star.